All Episodes

 Oh, okay.

-You're not gonna get any Hispanic voters.
+You're not going to get any Hispanic voters.

-You got to favor the citizenship.
+You've got to favor this citizenship.

 Oh, okay.

-It just didn't get ahead.
+It just didn't get.

 Oh, okay.